EleutherAI/website/content-blog/mad_research_update.md

  - An "online" setting, where we want to detect anomalous behaviour as soon as it occurs and take appropriate action
  - An "offline" setting, where we are able to collect many examples of untrusted behaviour and use the collection to identify anomalies

 If a system has a small number of anomalous modes of operation, then the offline problem could be easier, because we could get many examples for each mode.
 Intuitively, this might not be true if the number of modes of anomalous operation is larger than the number of examples of anomalous behaviour -- in this case, each anomaly could be of a new type.
-In our quirky datasets, Bob's has a single unusual answering strategy, which plausibly corresponds to a single anomalous mode of operateion, so the offline problem may be easier.
+In our quirky datasets, Bob has a single unusual answering strategy, which plausibly corresponds to a single anomalous mode of operateion, so the offline problem may be easier.

 We tried anomaly detection methods suited to each setting.
 We experimented with different scoring rules and different sets of features from which to compute scores.
 The feature sets we tried included:
  - **Activations**: We take "activations" from the residual stream at various internal layers of the model